EdDataScienceEES/tutorial-Kirstb-04/Media_Sources.md

 <p>&nbsp;</p>

 - The example Markdown documents used in the **Tips for a Professional Markdown** section were adapted from the Markdown I made in **Challenge 2** of Data Science 2024.
+The figure in the Markdown was created by Sofia Anker, myself (Kirsty Booth), Eva Dowding, Zeynepy dyuksel, and  Anna Longenbaugh.